 eSafety - Social Networking

-The Australian government's eSafety website has some good info about managing social networks and online friendships.
+Information about managing social networks and online friendships.

 Wikihow - How to be discerning with your Facebook friends